neogeo-mzs/Mezz-Estate-NeoGeo-Audio-Driver/README.md

 \* 0: None; 1: Tone; 2: Noise; 3: Tone & Noise; Will be ignored if mix macros are enabled

-If any macro pointer is set to $0000, then that macro won't be enabled.
+If any macro pointer is set to $0000, then that macro will be disabled.

 #### SSG macro structure